mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Servers

-The /servers URI is used to retrieve information for each of the servers defined within the MaxScale configuration.
-This information includes the connection count and the current status as monitored by MaxScale.
-The connection count is only those connections made by MaxScale to those servers.
+The /servers URI is used to retrieve information for each of the servers defined within the MariaDB MaxScale configuration.
+This information includes the connection count and the current status as monitored by MariaDB MaxScale.
+The connection count is only those connections made by MariaDB MaxScale to those servers.

 ```
 $ curl http://maxscale.mariadb.com:8003/servers